 The non-partisan Government Accountability Office has documented numerous instances of such conflicts of interest.
 The GAO not only found investment managers cross-selling products to 401(k) clients that enriched the manager at the investor’s expense, but also brokers being rewarded for steering investors into high-fee products.
 One report found that almost a quarter of telephone representatives and half of web sites incorrectly informed investors that no fees would be levied for managing their retirement money if they transferred it into an individual retirement account.
 In fact, fees are charged on these products, but are usually buried deep in the fine print of the IRA documents.

-The good news is that these problems have found a place on the agenda of Washington regulators.
+The good news is that these problems have found a place on the agenda of Washington regulators meaning they could be remedied in our lifetime.
 The bad news is that the necessary remedies face tremendous opposition.
 In fact, the way things are going, it will take a mighty effort to keep industry lobbyists from winning the fight to keep investors in the dark.

 The Department of Labor has taken up the task of updating the legal protections covering 401(k)s and other employment-based retirement accounts.
 Certain forms of retirement savings (especially those managed directly by your employer) are already protected by a strong fiduciary duty – that is, a legal requirement for the investment manager to put your best interests first.
 But the fiduciary-duty rules are outmoded, and exclude much of the current retirement-fund market.